stefanobartoletti/bricks-docs/docs/integrations/yoast-rankmath/README.md

 -   it add Bootstrap CSS classes to the breadcrumbs, allowing for a visual integration with the rest of the site and for an easier customization with Bootstrap variables.

 ::: tip
-Yoast and RankMath breadcrumbs functions are of course availabe to be used even by themselves, if for some reason you don't need the integration that Bricks provides to you.
+Yoast and RankMath breadcrumbs functions are of course available to be used even by themselves, if for some reason you don't need the integration that Bricks provides to you.
 :::